 4. What Are the Must-Visit Places for First-Timers in Osaka

 If you're traveling to Osaka for the first time in 2025, you're in for a journey unlike any other.
-The city hums with a rhythm all its own—where ancient castles stand tall amid glittering skyscrapers, and the scent of sizzling street food drifts through neon-lit alleyways.
+The city hums with a rhythm—where ancient castles stand tall amid glittering skyscrapers, and the scent of sizzling street food drifts through neon-lit alleyways.
 Each corner tells a story, and each district unfolds like a new chapter, inviting you to lose yourself in its charm.
-From the timeless beauty of Osaka Castle to the electric glow of Dotonbori, your first visit will be more than just a trip—it will be a memory waiting to be made.
+From the timeless beauty of Osaka Castle to the electric glow of Dotonbori, your first visit will be more than just a trip—a memory waiting to be made.

 Exploring Osaka's History